jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Decorators**: None

 **Logging**:
-- Append logging (INFO) when retry limit is exceeded with graceful failure message
+- Logs INFO level message when retry limit is exceeded with format: "Graceful Failure: Retry limit exceeded for {next_step}"

 **Error Handling**:
 - None.
 All errors and exceptions will be uncaught and bubble up the call stack.